- Home

 There are many circumstances where you may need to cancel your car insurance.
 These include moving, switching carriers, or getting rid of a car.
 Regardless of the reason, knowing when and how to correctly cancel your auto insurance policy is important.

 It isn’t always clear what needs to be done when canceling your car insurance.
 You may have different questions depending on your circumstances.
-The good news is that, regardless the reason, canceling your car insurance is typically a fairly straightforward process.
+The good news is that, regardless of the reason, canceling your car insurance is typically a straightforward process.

 Contact your insurer